IBM Cloud Docs

 Set the TLS mode by selecting one of the following options from the Mode list.

-These options are listed in the order from the least secure (Off) to the most secure (End-to-End CA signed).
+These options are listed in the order from the most secure to the least secure (Off):

 Off

-No secure connection between your visitor and CIS, and no secure connection between CIS and your web server.
-Visitors can only view your website over HTTP, and any visitor attempting to connect using HTTPS receives an HTTP 301 Redirect to the plain HTTP version of your website.
+In this mode, no secure connection exists between your visitor and CIS, and between CIS and your web server.
+Visitors can view your website only over HTTP, and any visitor who attempts to connect by using HTTPS receives an HTTP 301 Redirect to the plain HTTP version of your website.

 Diagram of TLS Off